rananna/sand-table-text-compiler/README.md

 When you update Dune Weaver via the web interface dashboard or via a terminal `git pull`, the repository synchronization sequence forces a hard overwrite on `Layout.tsx` back to factory settings and completely wipes out the contents of the `static/` directory.

-Because your source modifications live safely inside `~/my-custom-tools/`, you can completely restore your customized Text Compiler sidebar integration over SSH in less than 30 seconds by executing the following copy-and-paste command string:
+If you chose **Option B (Full UI Menu Integration)**, because your source modifications live safely inside `~/my-custom-tools/`, you can completely restore your customized Text Compiler sidebar integration over SSH in less than 30 seconds by executing the following copy-and-paste command string:

 ```bash
 # 1. Navigate to the core project workspace